-Students completing BTEC Level 3 Music could go on to study music or another subject at university or music college.
+Students completing A Level Music could go on to study music or another subject at university or music college.
 They could also go directly into employment in various jobs within the music industry.
-BTEC Level 3 Music offers a wide range of transferable skills into a wide range of other employment routes.
-For further information please contact: Mr Manning Music@southwolds.uk
+A Level Music offers a wide range of transferable skills into a wide

+For further information please contact: Mr Manning tmanning@southwolds.uk